ilastik/ilastik4ij/README.md

 and [KNIME](https://www.knime.com).
 Data transfer is managed through temporary HDF5 file export/import, which can also be performed individually.
 The ilastik workflows are invoked by running the ilastik headless mode from the command line.

-Currently, three workflows are wrapped: Pixel classification, Autocontext, Object classification and tracking.
+Currently, three workflows are wrapped: Pixel classification, Autocontext, Object classification, Boundary-based Segmentation with Multicut, and tracking.
 There is one additional setting showing up in the ImageJ menu, which configures the location of the ilastik binary.

 ## Contents